Clarifai/old-docs/api-guide/annotate/annotations.md

 These requests are paginated.
 By default each page will return 20 annotations.

-#### List All Labeled Annotations in Your App
+#### List All User Created Annotations in Your App

-To list all you labeled annotations.
+To list all your user labelled annotations.

 Note this will not show annotations by models in your worfklow.
-To include model created annotations, you need to set `list_all_annotations` to `True`.
+To include model created annotations, you need to set `list_all_annotations` to `true`.

 {% tabs %}
 {% tab title="gRPC Python" %}